OriginalDCAM/Software-Development-1/README.md

 Wpf applicatie voor het vak software development 1.

 ## Author:
-| Denzel Camelia | s1175200
+Student naam: Denzel Camelia \
+Student nummer: s1175200

 ## TODO(Required):
 - [ ] Search bar for Authors and Books
 - [ ] Create a Datagrid for all the Authors and Books
-- [ ] Better validation to ensure that certain requirements are met

 ## TODO(Nice to Haves):
-- [ ] Validation using ValidateProperties
 - [ ] Async/Await on getting data from database

 ## Functional Requirements Done: